Cape Beale Light

-Cape Beale Lightstation is an active manned lighthouse on Vancouver Island in British Columbia, Canada.
+Cape Beale Lightstation is an active staffed lighthouse on Vancouver Island in British Columbia, Canada.

 History

 The lighthouse was built in 1874 and its focal plane is 51 meters above sea level.
 The present tower was built in 1958 and marks the entrance to Barkley Sound.
 It is 10 metres tall.
 Cape Beale received its name from Charles William Barkley, captain of the Imperial Eagle, who named it for his ship's purser, John Beale.
 The lighthouse is best known for its proximity to the West Coast Trail which is the theoretical route survivors of shipwrecks would take to get to the nearby community of Bamfield.

-In 1906, Minnie Paterson, the wife of Tom Paterson, keeper of the Cape Beale Light, helped rescue everyone onboard the crippled barque Coloma during a severe storm.
+In 1906, Minnie Paterson, the wife of Tom Paterson, keeper of the Cape Beale Light, helped rescue everyone on board the crippled barque Coloma during a severe storm.
 For her actions, Government of Canada presented Minnie with a gold watch and a silver plate along with a silver tea service from the Seattle Maritime Union.
 Minnie told a reporter she would have gladly given up the awards and the media attention to have not had the wrecks.

 From 1971 to 1998, the Cape Beale Light was part of the British Columbia Shore Station Oceanographic Program, collecting coastal water temperature and salinity measurements for the Department of Fisheries and Oceans everyday for 27 years.